-Swift action was needed to provide further aid to those who had lost their livelihood and their homes in the disaster.
-Two days after the fire, the Bukit Ho Swee Fire National Relief Fund Committee was set up by then Minister for Labour and Law K.M.
+Two days after the devastating incident, the Bukit Ho Swee Fire National Relief Fund Committee was set up by then Minister for Labour and Law K.M.
 Byrne.
-The committee raised a sum of almost $1.6 million to help victims get back on their feet.10
+The committee eventually raised about $1.6 million to help victims get back on their feet.10